 Antibiotic resistance has emerged as one of the most pressing public health concerns.
 Almost every type of bacteria has become less responsive to antibiotic treatment.
 If a bacterium is resistant to many antibiotics, treating the infections it causes can become difficult or even impossible.
-Someone who is colonised or infected with a CPE can pass this on to another person.
-In this way, difficult to treat infections can spread from person to person.
+Someone who is colonised or infected with a MDRO can pass this on to another person.
+In this way difficult to treat infections can spread from person to person.

-How will I know if my child has a CPE?
+How will I know if my child has a MDRO?

-There is no way of telling if someone has a CPE or not by just looking.
-The most reliable way of diagnosing a CPE is by taking a faeces (poo) sample, a sample of other body fluids, such as sputum or urine, or nose and throat swabs.
+There is no way of telling if someone has a MDRO or not just by looking.
+The most reliable way of diagnosing a MDRO is by taking a faeces (poo) sample, a sample of other body fluids, such as sputum or urine or nose and throat swabs.

-At GOSH, we ask for a poo sample from all children and young people admitted to the hospital, as CPE are most commonly found in the gut.
+At GOSH, we ask for a stool sample from all children/young people that are admitted to the hospital, as gram negative MDROs are most commonly found in the gut.

 The sample is sent to the microbiology laboratory to see whether any antibiotic resistant bacteria are present.
-If any bacteria are found, the laboratory staff will then do further test to work out the type of bacteria and the antibiotics to which it is resistant.
+If any bacteria are found, the laboratory staff will then do further tests to see the type of bacteria and to which antibiotics it is resistant.

 At GOSH, the results of these tests are usually available within three to four days.

-How does someone get colonised or infected with a CPE?
+How does someone get colonised or infected with a MDRO?

-CPE may develop in the body following the use of antibiotics or can be acquired from someone else.
+MDROs may develop in the body following the use of antibiotics or can be acquired from someone else.

-Any child, young person or family member, as well as staff, may be colonised with CPE, especially if they have been in hospital.
+Any patient or parent, as well as staff, may, especially if they have had contact with health care before, be colonised with MRDOs.
 The most common way of spreading the bacteria is by contact.
 This can occur through contact with the hands from person-to-person.
 It can also occur though contact with objects such as equipment or toys that have not been cleaned properly.
-If your child has been in hospital or has had antibiotics recently, they are more likely to become colonised with a CPE than other children.
+If your child has been in hospital or has had antibiotics recently, they are more likely to become colonised with a MDRO than other children.

-Frequent hand washing or the use of alcohol gel and keeping the environment clean is the most important way to prevent the spread of a CPE.
+Frequent hand washing or the use of alcohol gel and keeping the environment clean is the most important way to prevent the spread of a MDRO.

-What happens if my child is found to have a CPE?
+What happens if my child is found to have a MDRO?

-If your child is colonised with a CPE, it is unlikely that they will experience any ill-effects or symptoms.
+If your child is colonised with a MDRO, it is unlikely that they will experience any ill-effects or symptoms.

-If your child is infected with a CPE the medical team caring for your child will discuss the treatment with you.
+If your child is infected with a MDRO the medical team caring for your child will discuss the treatment with you.

-However, because both colonised and infected patients can spread the bacteria to other patients we will need to take special precautions to reduce the risk:
+However, because both colonised and infected patients can spread the bacteria to other patients we will need to employ special precautions to reduce the risk:

-- We will nurse your child in a separate room. - We will use additional precautions, such as wearing gloves and aprons or gowns. - We will also put an alert on your child's computer record to indicate that they require a separate room when coming to GOSH.
+- We will nurse your child in a separate room, if possible.
+On certain wards, such as Safari and the Intensive Care Units, your child may also be isolated in the bed space of a bay. - We will use additional precautions, such as wearing gloves and aprons. - We will also put an alert on your child's computer record to indicate that they require, if possible, a separate room when coming to GOSH.
 This may impact on the timing of appointments or investigations, but your child will not be cancelled just because of this alert.